PART: Pre-trained Authorship Representation Transformer: Related work

 \subsection{Contrastive Learning}

-Learning representations instead of labels is no trivial task.
 Recent advances show that, with enough amounts of data, self-supervised learning can achieve impressive generalization to zero-shot tasks.
 This is illustrated in works such as T5~\cite{Raffel2019Oct} or GPT-3~\cite{Brown2020May}, pre-trained with Causal Language Modeling (CLM) achieves state-of-the-art even in out-of-domain benchmarks.
-These models (encoder-decoder and decoder-only) are extremely powerful, but semi-supervised training methods such as CLM are semantically-oriented.
+These models are extremely powerful, but semi-supervised training methods such as CLM or Masked Language Modeling (MLM) are semantically-oriented.
 A feasible solution is to learn a representation directly without masking or pseudo-labels via Contrastive Learning.

 Some works have started applying semi-supervised contrastive approaches to different domains to learn representations of text (and other modalities).
-This can be exemplified by CLIP~\cite{radford2021learning} where images and text are aligned to zero-shot classification, achieving outstanding performance in common benchmarks.
+This can be exemplified by CLIP~\cite{radford2021learning} where images and text are aligned for zero-shot classification, achieving outstanding performance in common benchmarks.
 Works like SimCSE~\cite{gao2021simcse} apply contrastive learning to sentence similarity tasks.
 Authorship has to be available for authorship attribution therefore labels can also be used to learn.
 Supervision can also be included to contrastive learning~\cite{khosla2020supervised} to improve the quality of representations.
 Such is the case for example for natural language inference~\cite{hu2022pair}, where results can be improved via Supervised Contrastive Learning (SCL) and then labelled.
+Relevant efforts have been recently made towards applying SCL to authorship representations \cite{rivera2021learning}, but transfer is still an open problem.

 To summarize our conclusions from this section, we will be using pre-trained transformers as they already have a semblance of stylometric capabilities, paired with a contrastive learning approach to build representations of an authors writing style.